luciamartinf/BigData/README.md

 5. Evaluate the model with the test dataset

 ## 1. LeNet5 with BigDL

 Code inspired by https://github.com/intel-analytics/BigDL/blob/main/python/dllib/examples/lenet/lenet.py

+We found out that functions and methods implemented in the bigdl.dllib library are sometimes pretty different from original keras methods and functions which complicated the building of different models implement the bigdl.dllib library.

+Considering these difficulties, we decided to build the lenet model implement the bigdl.dllib library and two other different models using tensorflow

 ## 2. Generic CovNet

 Code inspired by https://www.kaggle.com/code/karnikakapoor/pneumonia-diagnosis-convnet-model

 ## 3. ResNet50